Pyrdacor/freeserf.net/README.md

 At the end this should become a stable and performant game that runs on many platforms and can be easily compiled and extended by .NET developers.

 I am not sure how far this project will go as my time is very limited.
 I can not promise anything at this point.

+## Implementation details

+The first version will be a Visual Studio 2017 WinForms project with .NET 4.6.1.
+But the plan is to move most of the code to a .NET Standard library and leave only the window/surfave/context creation to the executable.

+Later the game logic should be usable in different application types like:

+- WPF
+- WinForms
+- Xamarin
+- MonoGame
+- Cocos2D
+- SFML.NET

+In theory everything which provides an OpenGL context.
+But we will see in the future how this works out.